Colcom Foundation

 Colcom Foundation is a private foundation established in 1996 by Cordelia Scaife May, a Mellon family heiress.
-The foundation is a major funding source for organizations in opposition to immigration located within the United States, while also focusing on population control, environmental conservation, and civic and environmental projects, especially in the Pittsburgh, Pennsylvania area where it is based.
+The foundation is a major funding source for anti-immigration organizations located within the United States, while also focusing on population control, environmental conservation, and civic and environmental projects, especially in the Pittsburgh, Pennsylvania area where it is based.

 History

 The Colcom Foundation was founded in 1996 by Cordelia Scaife May, an heiress to the Mellon family.
 The foundation has stated that their mission is "to promote sustainable immigration that won’t overwhelm the environment or the economy".
 May served as the foundation's chairman until her death in 2005, and upon her death, she left close to half of her fortune to the Colcom Foundation, which totaled over $400 million.

 In 2009, the foundation provided grant money in support of the G20 summit in Pittsburgh, planting trees around the David L. Lawrence Convention Center.

 In 2018, Colcom's sponsorship of Pittsburgh's Holiday Market drew criticism from immigrant rights advocates, causing signage mentioning the Colcom Foundation to be removed from the market.

 In 2020, immigrant rights activists launched a campaign to discourage Pittsburgh-area civic and environmental groups from accepting money from the Colcom Foundation.
 Several organizations subsequently severed their ties to the foundation.